danielstepan/k8s-init-injector/README.md

 # k8s-init-injector

-WORK IN PROGRESS
-This project demonstrates a Kubernetes Admission Controller that injects init containers, defined as CRDs, based on annotations.
+This project demonstrates a Kubernetes Admission Controller that injects an init container, which is defined in the cluster as CRD, based on annotations.